 • The pruning cuts must follow a logical flowing branch line.

-• Cuts must be made at growth points to limit the amount of decay from the wound and minimise re-growth from latent buds surrounding the cut.
+• Cuts must be made at growth points to limit the wound’s decay and minimise re-growth from latent buds surrounding the cut.

 • The retained lateral limb should be a third of the size of the limb removed; this should ensure there is sufficient foliage to maintain the trees’ energy requirements.
 Following this rule will encourage the surviving branch to grow consistently, suppressing any accelerated re-growth.

 The procedure of tree pollarding in Worthing is the most rigorous tree pruning method, and you should ideally start this procedure when the tree is in its infancy.
 The solution to a healthy pollard is to remove any re-growth routinely, for example, every two to four years, depending on the tree species.
 Regular maintenance on a pollarded tree is vital as the re-growth will result in weak forks/attachment points (unions), which means that there will be an increase in the risk of failure if left.

 Many see tree pollarding as extreme and unnecessary, but there can be many good reasons for choosing this pruning method.
 We generally utilise pollarding to maintain the tree at a consistent size, but there are also many other advantages that we will outline below:

 - Decrease the shade cast by the tree

 - Improves air circulation within the tree, consequently reducing the opportunity for a sail effect

 - Contours the tree for aesthetics

 - It can restrict the tree from contacting or damaging power lines, telephone lines or street furniture.

 CROWN RAISING/CROWN LIFTING WORTHING